lcvriend/flatbread/README.md

 </table>

 ### Localize your table formats
-Use the `format` function in order to display your pivot table according to your preferred locale.
-Here we use `nl-NL`:
+Flatbread provides the `format` function for rendering your pivot table according to your preferred locale.
+Here we use `nl-NL` as an example:

 ```Python
 df = pd._testing.makeCustomDataframe(